-Backtracking to the beginning at the first tram stop (Scuttle’s Cove), guests find Castaway Cay’s main swimming areas.
-Alongside family beaches, the Swimming Lagoon is a roped-in ocean area accessible for anyone who wants to swim.
-Nearby, the Snorkeling Lagoon offers a chance to swim amongst fish and a few deliberately-sunken treasures.
+Backtracking to the beginning at the first tram stop (Scuttle’s Cove), Guests find Castaway Cay’s main swimming areas.
+The Swimming Lagoon is a roped-in ocean area accessible for anyone who wants to swim alongside family beaches.
+Nearby, the Snorkeling Lagoon offers a chance to swim amongst fish and a few deliberately sunken treasures.
 Guests can either rent a mask and snorkel from Disney or bring their own from home (recommended).

 Take a swim with me through Castaway Cay’s Snorkeling Lagoon in this video:

 Take warning: On little sleep, a swim from front-to-back in the Snorkeling Lagoon can be exhausting.
 After seeking out the sunken boat, Mickey Mouse statue, and Nautilus from the old 20,000 Leagues Under the Sea ride, I barely had enough energy remaining to make it back to shore.
 All snorkelers are required to wear brightly-colored inflatable vests (though they aren’t required to be inflated).
-The vests provide buoyancy and make it easy for the many stationed lifeguards to spot guests in need of help.
+The vests provide buoyancy and make it easy for the many stationed lifeguards to spot Guests needing help.
 Only strong swimmers should attempt to make the grand circle tour of the entire lagoon.

 Where else but at a Disney island can you find magical treasures like that waiting underwater?